wu-lab-egio/EGIO/README.md

 species2iso: isoform of species2

-exoniden: identity of corresponding exons
+exoniden: identity of corresponding exons.
+The exon IDs can be found in corresponding species.exon file, which is one of the EGIO output in the "extrainfo" folder in the work directory.

 ## Update notes
 June 6th, 2022